Six Professional Services Contracts We Draft

 In-house counsel and outside commercial attorneys order a freshly drafted professional services contract for the same reason every time: the existing template was written for a different engagement and is now misallocating risk on a matter that has grown beyond it.
 The most common drivers are scope creep without a change-order discipline, payment timing that leaves the provider exposed, ambiguous IP assignment that leaves the client paying without ownership, and an indemnity clause that either swallows the contract or evaporates on the facts that actually matter.
 Our drafts are calibrated against each of these failure modes from the first clause onward.

 The other strategic driver is negotiating posture.
 A contract drafted on firm letterhead by a licensed commercial attorney signals to the counterparty that the matter is serious, that the calibration is intentional, and that any redline pushed back across the table will be evaluated against an attorney-grade standard rather than a template.
 That signaling materially affects how counterparties treat the negotiation.
 A weak base contract becomes the floor; a strong base contract becomes the ceiling.
+For in-house counsel and outside general counsel routing the matter, the engagement typically lands with a professional services contract attorney rather than a generalist; solo founders without dedicated in-house support route the same call to a professional services contract lawyer with commercial drafting experience.
+Either path delivers a contract for professional services on firm letterhead with the commercial services contract clause weighting matched to the engagement.

 Scope Creep Containment